Blogs

 It was somewhere around 2016 when a couple of my friends wanted to buy a piece of land in Guatemala to start a queer community when I began to really feel something was very rampantly un-adressed in White spaces.
 This is not to say that I think white people should stay on their “own” land, if such a thing exists, but rather that I find we are tremendously at ease not considering our actions in the larger community properly.

-The world is not a map.
+The world, afterall, is not a map.

-Yet this map-ness, the idea that a concept or history overlaps neatly onto the reality of the earth and people, is something I keep finding in critical discourse and in critical dialogues, and there we run the risk of turning the very alive non-linear and cross-pollinated world into a very linear and outlined map.
+And precisely this map-ness, the idea that a concept or history overlaps neatly onto the reality of the earth and people, is something I keep finding in critical discourse and in critical dialogues, and there we run the risk of turning the very alive non-linear and cross-pollinated world into a very linear and outlined map.

 This is something that some of our colonial forebears have done to the entire planet as well, cutting up communities and kin alike with Papal lines on seafaring maps.
 So why continue that practice?